 Tumbarumba Artists on Parade not only offers regularly changing gallery space showcasing local and visiting artists, and a unique gift shop, but also hosts a winter music concert series, and the Carcoola Art Show.

 Places to Eat in Tumbarumba

 Restaurants and cafes across the region showcase our delicious local produce in their carefully prepared dishes.
 Courabyra Wines is celebrating their success after winning the Australian Good Food Guide Reader’s Choice Award – Café for the Snowy Mountains region.
-Open for lunch and afternoon tea Thursday to Monday, with bookings highly recommended, you’ll find amazing food with views to match.
+Open for lunch Thursday to Monday and dinner Friday and Saturday nights, with bookings highly recommended.
+You’ll find amazing food with views to match.
 While you’re here, make sure you taste their award-winning wines.
-Cellar doors also operate at Johansen Wines and Tumbarumba Wines Escape on weekends, and at Obsession Wines (7 days a week).

 Nest Cinema Café Books offers an experience like no other.
 Not only will you find delicious wholesome food, and great coffee, but the opportunity to view new release movies in a boutique cinema with comfy recliner chairs, and experience amazing musical artists in an intimate setting.
 Here you’ll find a monthly produce and handmade market, as well as local produce at the cafe.
 A range of special events are hosted throughout the year including the “Feast with a Farmer – Fireside Dinner Series”.
 Nest is open Monday to Saturday for breakfast and lunch and afternoon tea, and Friday and Saturday nights for dinner.